NTT123/pax/README.md

 print(grads.bias) # 60.0
 ```

-There are a few important things in the above example:
+There are few noteworthy points in the above example:

 * ``bias`` is registered as a trainable parameter using ``register_parameter`` method.
 * ``counter`` is registered as a non-trainable state using ``register_state`` method.